KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_2_initialize_a_repository.md

 2. Type `cd ../AnotherDir` to move into this directory.

     {% hint style='tip' %}
-    The `../` is telling your computer to look up to the parent directory (_VersionControl_) before looking for that _AnotherDir_ directory.
+    The `../` is telling your computer to look up one level to the parent directory (_VersionControl_) before looking for that _AnotherDir_ directory.
     {% endhint %}

 4. Type `ls -la` (remember this from last month?) to view the files in the folder.